IUDataStructuresCourse/course-web-page-fall-2025/lectures/deduce-intro-proof.md

 proof
   arbitrary P:bool, Q:bool, R:bool
+  assume pqr: if P then if Q then R
+  assume: Q
+  assume: P
-  assume pqr: if P then if Q then R assume q: Q assume p: P have qr: if Q then R  by apply pqr to p apply qr to q end
+  have qr: if Q then R  by apply pqr to (recall P) apply qr to (recall Q) end
 ```